citp/privacy-policy-historical/i/im/ime/imexamerica.com.md

 You can ask us to correct any personal information we hold on you.

-You can ask us not to send direct marketing to you and we will include an opt-out in all our marketing communication.
+You can ask us not to send direct marketing to you and we will include an opt-out in all our marketing communications.

 ### How to contact us

 You can contact us with any questions or comments on this notice at [privacy@imexexhibitions.com](mailto:privacy@imexexhibitions.com?subject=IMEX%20Exhibitions%20Privacy%20Statement).
-For any other questions or comments please see the [Contact Us](https://web.archive.org/web/20130530132216id_/imex-contactus.html) section on our website.
+For any other questions or comments, please see the [Contact Us ](http://www.imex-frankfurt.com/imex-contactus.html)section on our website.

 ### Changes to your personal information

-Please let us know us if any personal information you have given us changes, so we can keep our records up-to-date.
+Please let us know if any personal information you have given us changes, so we can keep our records up-to-date.

 ### Changes to this privacy notice

 We will regularly review and update this privacy notice and will ask for your consent before using your personal information in a way that is significantly different.

-This notice applies to visitors to our website from April 1, 2012 and was last revised on May 10, 2013.
+This notice applies to visitors to our website from April 1, 2012, and was last revised on May 7, 2012.